Avaiga/taipy-getting-started/steps/explain_md/2_on_change.md

 # How to connect two variables - the *on_change* function

 The 'on_change' function is called whenever the value of a variable changes in the GUI.
 Taipy will look if you created a function with this name in your code and use it.
 It is a *callback* function and its parameter are state (the state of the variables), the variable name that has been changed and its value.
-In our example, it is called whenever the value of the slider changes with the state, 'value' and the current value of the slider.
+In your example, it is called whenever the value of the slider changes with the state, 'value' and the current value of the slider.
 Each time it changes, data will be updated accordingly.
 Then, Taipy will update automatically the associated chart.

 [CODE]